hashicorp/terraform-provider-google/website/docs/r/alloydb_cluster.html.markdown

   **Note**: This field is non-authoritative, and will only manage the annotations present in your configuration.
   Please refer to the field `effective_annotations` for all of the annotations present on the resource.

+* `database_version` -
+  (Optional)
+  The database engine major version.
+This is an optional field and it's populated at the Cluster creation time.
+This field cannot be changed after cluster creation.

 * `initial_user` -
   (Optional)